From $2,698 USD | Custom Departure Dates

 In the Galilee, Biblical encounters truly abound.
 You will have several chances to engage not only with your faith heritage, but with the current culture.
 Majestic Mount Arbel overlooks the Sea of Galilee and is an ideal hiking opportunity.
 Choose to sail across the Sea of Galilee while experiencing a unique onboard worship service.
 Learn about the Valley of the Doves, the path Jesus and his disciples would often travel.
 Venture to Magdala where new excavations have brought forth exciting discoveries.
 At Capernaum, the center of Jesus’ ministry in the Galilee, you can visit the synagogue built on the site where Jesus taught.
 The Mount of Beatitudes and the Church of the Fish and the Loaves are powerful locations in which to contemplate the miracles and teachings of Jesus.
 Enjoy taking your time in these important locations and truly letting their meaning permeate your heart.
 (B, D)

 Travel to Beit Shean, which has been continuously inhabited for over 5,000 years and is where the Philistines hung the bodies of Saul and his sons on the city walls.
 Recently discovered ruins date back to the Greco-Roman city that was part of the Decapolis of Jesus’ day.
 See colonnaded streets with marble sidewalks, Roman public baths, and a theater.
 Jericho is another city that has been continuously inhabited for thousands of years.
 Here you can tour the ruins of the ancient city Joshua conquered.
 Off in the distance, you can see the traditional site of the Temptation of Jesus.
 In Bethlehem, gaze out over Shepherds’ Field and visit the Church of the Nativity, built above the cave where Jesus was born.
 It is considered the world’s oldest functioning church.
 Enjoy exploring many amazing food possibilities throughout the Jordan Valley.
-(B)
+(B. Overnight in Jerusalem)

 At Qumran, discover many significant sites during your customizable day.
 See, first-hand, where a Bedouin shepherd unearthed the Dead Sea Scrolls in 1947.
 Encounter Masada, the spectacular mountaintop fortress built by Herod that later became the final tragic stronghold of the Jewish rebellion against the Romans.
 Ride the cable car or hike to the top to explore the fortress and look down upon the remains of the Roman camps and siege ramp below.
 On the way to Jerusalem, opt for a stop at the Dead Sea, the lowest spot on earth, where you can take a quick dip in the famous and therapeutic mineral-laden waters.
 (B)